 Pioneers doesn’t tend to have many policies or rules, but values adaptation to different people and circumstances.
 In addition, teams have the freedom to set standards appropriate for the contexts in which they serve.
 Field leaders hold teams accountable to set appropriate standards.

 6. How big or small is the agency?
 Is it focused or diverse?

-Pioneers currently has more than 3000 personnel worldwide sent through 16 mobilization bases and offices.
+Pioneers currently has more than 3,000 personnel worldwide sent from about 80 countries through 17 mobilization bases and offices.
 Everyone’s work is connected in some way to the overall task of making disciples and planting churches.
-But members hold many different roles and jobs and come from many backgrounds.
+Yet members hold different roles and jobs and have diverse backgrounds.

 7. How old or new is the agency?
-What kind of experience to they have?
+What kind of experience do they have?